CarinaFo/MNE_workshop_liverpool_2024/README.md

 # EEG Analysis with MNE Python @ University of Liverpool

 This is the repository for a 2-day workshop on EEG analysis using [MNE-Python](https://github.com/mne-tools/mne-python).
-The workshop is taking place July 11th-12th, 2024 in [Liverpool].
+The workshop is taking place July 11th-12th, 2024 in [Liverpool](https://www.liverpool.ac.uk/).

 ## Materials